 Honduras has four separate geographical areas and climates:

 - Mountains – Almost all of mainland Honduras.
-Temperatures here are usually around 18 degrees.
+Temperatures here ranges between are usually at 20.

 - Northern Coast – This is by far the hottest area of Honduras.
-Temperatures stay around 32 degrees all year.
+Temperatures stay around 30 all year.
 The countryside is a must-see in this area of the country.

 - Caribbean Coast – This includes the tropical Bay Islands.
-Temperatures fluctuate from the 24 to 32 degrees depending on the time of year.
+Temperatures fluctuate from 20 to 30 depending on the time of year.

-- Southern Coast – This area reaches to around 29 degrees most of the year.
+- Southern Coast – This area reaches 30 most of the year.

 The rainy season occurs at different times, depending on the area of the country.
 The mainland mountainous region sees rain from May through October.
 The coastal areas experience it July to January.
 The best time to visit the Caribbean areas fall between late January to June.